A news source for California freshwater fishing.

 WOOLLOMES LAKE: No reports.

-KAWEAH LAKE: The bass are fair on plastics and topwater or reaction baits early in the day.
+KAWEAH LAKE: The bass are tough with only a few fish on plastics.
 Most are two- to three-pounders, but some bigger fish.
-A few bluegill reports, but little else.
+Other species are very slow, but there was a DFW trout plant three weeks ago.
 Launch ramp open.
 Information: Sierra Sporting Goods at 559-592-5212.

 BRIDGEPORT REGION: Information: Ken’s Sporting Goods 760-932-7707 or www.kenssport.com.